-Effective Interest Name of Company Country of incorporation 2018 (%) 2017 (%) Principal Activities Onetransfer Remittance Sdn.
+Name of Company Country of Incorporation Principal Activities Onetransfer Remittance Sdn.
 Bhd.
 (Formerly known as Happy Remit Sdn.
 Bhd.)
-Malaysia 50 50 Provider for International remittance services
+Malaysia 50% 50% Provider for International remittance services

 The associate company is not material individually to the financial position, financial performance and cash flows of the Group.